 - Giving direction, focus and information about interventions

 - Provide support to persons with addiction, alcoholics and loved ones

 - Referral of persons with addiction or alcoholism to treatment programs

 - Speak directly to persons with addiction during intervention

 Any person can technically refer to oneself as an intervention specialist as it is a relatively new and less regulated field.
 Searching for an interventionist takes time in knowing what to look for.
 Some of the things to consider may include:

 - State license (counseling, therapy, mental health)

-- Experience in staging interventions over past several years
+- Experience in staging interventions over the past several years

-- Board certification through Association of Intervention Specialists Certification Board
+- Board certification through the Association of Intervention Specialists Certification Board

 - Referrals and references